 I, whose calling was really only that of the violinist and story-teller, was responsible for the provision for the music of the group, and I then discovered how a long time devoted to small details exalts us and increases our strength. ~ Hermann Hesse, in The Journey to the East

 I think I know now why he did not buy comics for us.
-In his mind, perhaps the re-readability of those books is limited.
+In his mind, perhaps the re-readability of those books was limited.
 In the last ten years, my bookshelf has been stacking-up with alarming consistency.
 It has swelled to the limit of spilling books, when my mother with her easy air of finality, warned me that I was not to buy any more books unless I bought a bookshelf.
 For many years now, I have not joined any library, except a sweet birthday present – a subscription to the British Library – and I don’t borrow books nor do I lend, with a few exceptions.

-That small book shop, which opened up, a couple of months ago, on the other side of the street I live on seemed to want me to step in yesterday, if only to waste a few minutes of my time.
+That small book shop, which opened up, a couple of months ago, on the other side of the street I live on seemed to want me to step in yesterday, if only to take-up a few minutes of my time.
 After about an hour, I put six books on his counter and asked him to process them.
 I asked him to give me good neighbourly discount and even informed him the price of these books on Flipkart, to give him a benchmark of expectations.
 He asked, “Are you going to return these?”